zense/alumni-dashboard/README.md

 To use custom parser:

--Write {{value}} when writing the body or subject of email,
-    for eg. {{name}},{{email}},etc.
+- Write {{value}} when writing the body or subject of email, for eg. {{name}},{{email}},etc.

 # When deploying
--Change smtp settings.
+- Change smtp settings.

--Change hostname in environment.rb for resetting passwords.
+- Change hostname in environment.rb for resetting passwords.

--Add locale_env.rb
+- Add locale_env.rb